tianchiing/ViT-fine-tuning-with-ColossalAI/README.md

 In this example originally from Colossal-AI, the pretrained weights of ViT loaded from HuggingFace was used.

 The dataset used in this example's demo is [Beans](https://huggingface.co/datasets/AI-Lab-Makerere/beans).
-This is a set of images of beans leaf, labelled with diseased or healthy leaf.
+This is a set of images of beans leaf, labelled with ['angular_leaf_spot', 'bean_rust', 'healthy'].

 This example supports plugins including TorchDDPPlugin (DDP), LowLevelZeroPlugin (Zero1/Zero2), GeminiPlugin (Gemini) and HybridParallelPlugin (any combination of tensor/pipeline/data parallel).